British Ambassador to Ireland

 British nationals who need emergency assistance outside normal office hours should call +353 (1) 205 3700 where they will be given details on how to proceed and how to contact a duty officer if needed.

-For information on how to apply for your first passport or renew an existing passport, please visit our passport section of this website.
+For information on how to apply for your first passport or renew an existing passport, please visit the Overseas British Passport Application page.

 Please note that our Consular section cannot deal with individual enquiries about passport applications.

 For information on whether you require a visa for the United Kingdom and how to apply go to Apply for a UK Visa.

 Please note that the Consular section cannot deal with individual enquiries about visa applications.
 For all visa enquiries, please click the visa link above.

 Travel advice for Ireland Information, news and updates to ensure you stay safe, avoid problems, and make informed decisions when living or travelling in Ireland.

 Information about how to get an emergency travel document (ETD) if your UK passport is lost or stolen.
 Please note that, if you live in Ireland, you need to make an appointment to arrange for an ETD.
 You can make an appointment online via ClickBook.